charlie-vf/genshin-recipes-blog-api/README.md

 - You have created a Procfile with the relevant information, e.g. web
 - Your requirements.txt file is up to date
 - You have migrated all models
+- You have pushed all code to GitHub
+    - git add .
+    - git commit -m 'commit message'
+    - git push
 - Your secret key is hidden

 Environment Set-Up: